mandouss/sakai-mobile/README.md

 * Yunzhen: Add hamburger button to the new annoucement sites /Change profile, place it to the top
 * Zifan: Redesign the UI of profile /Adjust some UI of the app/ Create the splash screen for sakai
 * Yichuan: Resource file downloading and view pdf/ Add lesson section
-* Zhengyi: Fix bugs of back button and bugs in annoucement/ Fix bugs of profile crashing, lessons crashing, logout crashing
+* Zhengyi: Fix bugs of back button and bugs in annoucement/ Fix bugs of profile crashing, lessons crashing, logout crashing/ Add box section

 _**To do list**_:
 * Chenfan: Change cardview in each site to adapt different sites